BORTAC: Mission

+The mission of BORTAC is "to respond to terrorist threats of all types anywhere in the world in order to protect our nation's homeland."
+CBP describes BORTAC as a tactical team for high-risk missions beyond ordinary Border Patrol duties.

+BORTAC specializes in cartel-linked counter-smuggling operations and the War on drugs, including the ability to track subjects through rural or mobile interdiction far from a port of entry.
+Teams are sometimes attached to other U.S. Customs and Border Protection elements, including Border Patrol sectors, BORSTAR, and CBP Air and Marine Operations.

+BORTAC has supported National Special Security Events (NSSE), such as the Super Bowl.
+It has supported disaster-response operations which included Hurricane Katrina.
+Other high-profile domestic missions have included the 1992 Los Angeles riots, the 2015 Clinton Correctional Facility escape, 2020 sanctuary-city operations with U.S. Immigration and Customs Enforcement, and later interior deployments reported in cities such as those covered during 2025–26 immigration operations in Minnesota.
+BORTAC also deploys away from the border.
+Overseas, BORTAC has trained foreign partners in border security and counternarcotics.

 History

-The unit was first formed in 1984 to deal with disturbances occurring within Immigration and Naturalization Service detention facilities, but this mission is now handled by the U.S. Immigration & Customs Enforcement (ICE), Enforcement & Removal Operations (ERO), Special Response Teams (SRT).
+The unit was first formed in 1984 to deal with disturbances occurring within Immigration and Naturalization Service detention facilities, but this mission is now handled by United States Immigration and Customs Enforcement (ICE), Enforcement and Removal Operations (ERO), and Special Response Teams (SRT).
 Since its inception BORTAC has steadily expanded its scope and mission capabilities, and is now a rapid response unit capable of executing both foreign and national level domestic operations.
 BORTAC members have operated in 28 countries around the world.
 Missions have included international training/advisory functions, counter terrorism operations, counter narcotics operations, high-risk warrant service, dignitary protection, interdiction & patrol operations, and tactical training to other U.S. agencies and military units.